terrymun/Fluidbox/README.md

 - [@benwhilhelm](https://github.com/benwilhelm) for suggesting the immedate open option in Fluidbox.
 Ben has author a PR, but I have found some issues that I cannot resolve.
 However, I have adopted his idea and simplified the implementation in **v1.4.3**.
 - [@jaechick](https://github.com/jaechick) for creating the LESS file for Fluidbox stylesheet, even though the LESS file is removed from the project as the stylesheet is now being preprocessed by SASS.
 - [@_mattbailey](https://twitter.com/_mattbailey) for his [awesome guide towards integrating Grunt into a project](http://mattbailey.io/a-beginners-guide-to-grunt-redux/).
 This has made building Fluidbox a lot easier.
+- [@DJDavid98](https://github.com/DJDavid98) for enabling proper parsing of backgorund image URLs.
+Note that the URL provided still has to be [RFC3986](http://www.ietf.org/rfc/rfc3986.txt)-compliant.

 In addition, a shoutout to: